Mustafa Sandal: 2013–present: Singles

 In 2013, he started working on a new single for which he collaborated with Gülşen and Ozan Çolakoğlu.
 Due to some certain events in Turkey at the time, Sandal decided to postpone the project and on 6 August 2013 he released the single "Tesir Altında", which became the best-selling single of 2013.
 In the following years, Sandal continued his career by releasing a number of singles, including "Reset" (feat.
 Eypio) (2018), "Gel Bana" (2019) and Mod (feat.
 Zeynep Bastık) (2019), all of which entered the official music chart in Turkey.

 On 27 September 2017 Mustafa Sandal performed at the 2017 Asian Indoor and Martial Arts Games closing ceremony held at the Olympic Stadium in Ashgabat, Turkmenistan with song in Turkmen language Kushtdepdi.

 At the 2019 ABU TV Song Festival organized by the Asia-Pacific Broadcasting Union and held in Tokyo, Sandal represented Turkey – one of the eleven participating countries – and performed a new version of his song "Aya Benzer".

 In April 2020, he released a single titled "Yanında" in tribute to the healthcare workers during their fight against the COVID-19 pandemic.
 Singers Melis Fis and Defkhan appeared as the featured artists in this song, the digital revenues from which were donated to healthcare facilities.
 The song was recorded using the new technology of 8D music.
 In September 2020, he released the single "Damar", which topped the music charts in Turkey.

 In the 2021 New Year's special program on Kazakhstan's Astana TV, Sandal performed a Kazakh-Turkish version of his song "Mod" as a duet with Kazakh singer Indira Elemes.
 He also had a solo performance on stage with his songs "Araba" and "İsyankar".
 In January 2021, Sandal and Doğu Demirkol released their duet "Tekrar".
 The song was accompanied by a music video as well as a short film, throughout which references were made to Sandal's previous music videos.

+In July 2023, he released a single titled "Tamam Tamam", composed by Harun Sürek.

+In July 2024, to mark the 30th anniversary of her debut album Suç Bende, he recorded a duet with Belarusian singer Olga Napoli for the single version of the track "Sana İhtiyacım Var 2024", which featured on the album.
+In August of the same year, Sandal released the single "İhtimal", with lyrics by Derya Uluğ.

+In July 2025, he released the single Aşkına Destan.
+In October of the same year, the Arts Council England granted international artist status to a Turkish singer for the first time and awarded Sandal a lifetime Global Artist Visa.
+A residence permit was also issued for Sandal.

+In April 2026, at the "Saygı1 Mustafa Sandal Concert" organised by Oğuzhan Uğur, 30 artists performed 30 songs composed and sung by Mustafa Sandal.
+In May of the same year, the "Mustafa Sandal Saygı1" album, comprising these songs, was released on all digital platforms.